ThePrimeagen/rust-for-typescript-devs/lessons/04-the-end/A-the-end.md

 ### My hope for you
 You don't leave knowing everything about rust, but you feel more empowered to learn it.
-When you see lifetimes you will realize they are not all that hard
+When you see lifetimes you will realize they are not all that hard.
+You know how the borrow checker works and you now understand how long things work.
+Lifetimes are specifying how long a property "lives" for.

+What makes rust great?
+* Errors are Values
+* Options instead of null / undefined
+* Specify Mutation vs Readonly
+* Traits are amazing

 <br/>
 <br/>